 - Can be started with Docker or standalone

-- Support HTTP 2.0 protocol on both in/out connections
+- Supports HTTP 2.0 protocol on both in/out connections

 - TLS termination

-- Support REST, GraphQL and RPC style of APIs
+- Supports REST, GraphQL and RPC style of APIs

-- Collect client and service metrics into InfluxDB or Prometheus and view the dashboard on Grafana
+- Collects client and service metrics into InfluxDB or Prometheus and view the dashboard on Grafana

-- Service registry and discovery with Consul or Zookeeper
+- Service registry and discovery with Portal Registry or Consul

 To learn how to use this proxy, please refer to